ntop/nDPI/doc/usdt.rst

 .. note::

    On macOS, ``sys/sdt.h`` is provided by the system.
-On platforms where it is unavailable, the probes compile to no-ops and have zero impact.
+On platforms where it is unavailable, the probes compile to no-ops and have no impact whatsoever.

 .. note::

    To allow bpftrace to resolve ``struct ndpi_flow_struct`` fields by name without any ``--include`` flags, embed BTF into the binaries after building using ``pahole -J`` (from the ``dwarves`` package).
 See `Struct field access`_ below.
-Without BTF the scalar arguments remain fully usable.
+Without BTF, the scalar arguments remain fully usable.

 Available Probes
 ----------------